HarrisSheraz26/smart-task-manager/README.md

 A full‑stack productivity application built as a professional portfolio project.
 This repository documents the build process, setup decisions, errors encountered, fixes applied, and lessons learned.

-> This README is intentionally detailed — it demonstrates real‑world debugging, system configuration, and problem‑solving useful for employers.
-TypeScript warnings do not always indicate runtime failures

 ## Step 4 Status

 - PostgreSQL connected